 We have readers from all over the world and receive their queries daily in our email inbox.
-Recently, a reader wrote to me from the state of Florida asking how and when to prune hibiscus in Florida.
-Florida has excellent weather for hibiscus, and that is why in this article I will explain how and when to prune hibiscus in Florida correctly.
+Recently, a reader from the state of Florida wrote to me asking how and when to prune hibiscus in Florida.
+Florida has excellent weather for hibiscus, and that is why in this article, I will explain how and when to prune hibiscus in Florida correctly.

 How and When to Prune Hibiscus in Florida